Willow

 English

-We will also continue to evaluate and edit our writing.
+We will also continue to practise the skill of evaluating and editing our writing.

 Remember...